A quick look at Today in History, check out some Celebrity Birthdays, and find out what Days of the Year to celebrate.

 1978 – Pete Rose, of the Cincinnati Reds, ended his streak of hitting in 44 consecutive games.

-1987 – Mike Tyson beats Tony Tucker to become the undisputed world heavyweight champion.
+1987 – Mike Tyson beat Tony Tucker to become the undisputed world heavyweight champion.

 1988 – Martin Scorsese’s film “The Last Temptation of Christ” opened in theaters.

-1993 – The Great Mississippi and Missouri Rivers Flood of 1993 comes to a peak.
+1993 – The Great Mississippi and Missouri Rivers Flood of 1993 came to a peak.

 1993 – Reggie Jackson was admitted into the Baseball Hall of Fame in Cooperstown, NY.

 1994 – Michael Jackson and Lisa Marie Presley announced that they had married 11 weeks earlier.